jordanlevy001/MechaCar_Statistical_Analysis/README.md

 C. The Type of Statistical Test

 The type of test required for this analysis is a one-sample t-test.
 This test will be performed 3 times - one time for each size category respectively.
 This one-sample t-test will inform us if there is a difference between the mean of the sample distribution and the mean of the population distribution.
+The goal is to determine if the sample mean (for each size category respectively) - the MechaCar pricing - is better than the competition pricing within each size category.
+So we need to perform a one-sample t-test to compare the mean of the sample distribution to the mean of the population distribution.

 D. Data Required to Run the Test